 PFRS 15, Revenue from Contracts with Customers, replaces PAS 11, Construction Contracts, PAS 18, Revenue, IFRIC 13, Customer Loyalty Programmes, IFRIC 18, Transfer of Assets from Customers, and SIC-31, Revenue - Barter Transactions Involving Advertising Services.
 The new standard introduces a new revenue recognition model for contracts with customers which specifies that revenue should be recognized when (or as) a company transfers control of goods or services to a customer at the amount to which the company expects to be entitled.
 Depending on whether certain criteria are met, revenue is recognized over time, in a manner that best reflects the company's performance, or at a point in time, when control of the goods or services is transferred to the customer.
 The standard does not apply to insurance contracts, financial instruments or lease contracts, which fall in the scope of other PFRSs.
 It also does not apply if two companies in the same line of business exchange non-monetary assets to facilitate sales to other parties.
 Furthermore, if a contract with a customer is partly in the scope of another PFRS, then the guidance on separation and measurement contained in the other PFRS takes precedence.

 The new standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is currently assessing the potential impact of PFRS 15 and plans to adopt this new standard on the required effective date.

 Effective January 1, 2019